-Our pharmaceutical partners include Teva Pharmaceutical Industries, Ltd., or Teva (through its subsidiary, Ivax International GmbH), Genentech, Inc., or Genentech, and Merck & Co., Inc., or Merck (through its affiliate, Essex Chemie AG).
-Our pharmaceutical collaborations have generated in aggregate over \$155.0 million in non-equity funding to date with the potential to provide us with over \$1.0 billion in future milestone payments, as well as royalties and co-promotion income on product sales.
+Our pharmaceutical partners include Teva Pharmaceutical Industries, Ltd., or Teva (through its subsidiary, Ivax International GmbH), Genentech, a member of the Roche Group, and Merck & Co., Inc., or Merck (through its affiliate, Essex Chemie AG).
+Our pharmaceutical collaborations have generated in aggregate over \$160.0 million in non-equity funding to date with the potential to provide us with over \$1.0 billion in future milestone payments, as well as royalties and co-promotion income on product sales.

 Our business was founded on our proprietary discovery platform, which we refer to as Extreme Genetics.
 Extreme Genetics involves the study of families where individuals exhibit inherited severe traits, or phenotypes.
 By identifying and characterizing single-gene defects responsible for these phenotypes, we gain insights into human disease biology to better select targets for therapeutic intervention.
 We believe that our Extreme Genetics discovery platform enhances the likelihood of discovering a drug target that has a major effect in humans.
 From these discoveries, we can gain an improved understanding of how a drug that modulates the target might act when given to a human.
-Our Extreme Genetics discovery platform has yielded the first approved gene therapy product in the European Union, or the EU, and we are advancing a broad proprietary development pipeline and multiple pharmaceutical partnerships, which include:
+Our Extreme Genetics discovery platform has yielded the first approved gene therapy product in the European Union, or the EU, and we are advancing a broad proprietary development pipeline and multiple pharmaceutical partnerships:

-- Glybera, developed by our licensee uniQure Biopharma B.V., or uniQure, the first, and currently the only, gene therapy product approved in the EU for the treatment of the orphan disorder lipoprotein lipase deficiency, or LPLD.
-The first patient treated with Glybera as a commercially-available gene therapy was announced by uniQure in November 2015 and enabled by its commercialization partner in the EU, Chiesi Farmaceutici S.p.A., or Chiesi, which has sole control over commercialization in the EU; - TV-45070 (formerly XEN402), a product candidate being developed in collaboration with Teva for the treatment of pain.
-Teva is currently conducting a randomized, double-blind, placebo-controlled Phase 2b clinical trial in patients with post-herpetic neuralgia, or PHN, with results expected in the first half of 2017.
-TV-45070 is a topically applied small-molecule inhibitor of the sodium channel Nav1.7 and other sodium channels, including those that are expressed in the pain-sensing peripheral nervous system; - GDC-0276 and GDC-0310, which are both oral, selective Nav1.7 small-molecule inhibitors being developed in collaboration with Genentech for the potential treatment of pain.
-Phase 1 clinical trials for GDC-0276 and GDC-0310 are ongoing, and pending a full assessment of the results, Genentech intends to initiate a Phase 2 clinical trial in 2016.
-Xenon and Genentech also have an active research collaboration focused on other orally selective small molecule inhibitors of Nav1.7; - XEN801, a stearoyl Co-A desaturase-1, or SCD1, inhibitor being developed for the treatment of acne.
+- Glybera, developed by our licensee uniQure Biopharma B.V., or uniQure, for the treatment of the orphan disorder lipoprotein lipase deficiency, or LPLD, is the first gene therapy product approved in the EU.
+In November 2015, the first patient treated with Glybera as a commercially-available gene therapy was announced by uniQure and enabled by its commercialization partner in the EU, Chiesi Farmaceutici S.p.A., or Chiesi, which has sole control over commercialization in the EU; - TV-45070 (formerly XEN402) is a product candidate being developed in collaboration with Teva for the treatment of pain.
+Teva is currently conducting a randomized, double-blind, placebo-controlled Phase 2b clinical trial in patients with post-herpetic neuralgia, or PHN, with topline results expected in the first half of 2017.
+TV-45070 is a topically applied small-molecule inhibitor of the sodium channel Nav1.7 and other sodium channels, including those that are expressed in the pain-sensing peripheral nervous system; - GDC-0276 and GDC-0310 are both oral, selective Nav1.7 small-molecule inhibitors being developed in collaboration with Genentech for the potential treatment of pain.
+Genentech intends to initiate a Phase 2 clinical trial in the first half of 2017.
+Xenon and Genentech also have an active research collaboration focused on other orally selective small molecule inhibitors of Nav1.7;

+- XEN801, a topical stearoyl Co-A desaturase-1, or SCD1, inhibitor, is being developed for the treatment of acne.
 SCD1 is an enzyme involved in lipid synthesis that is expressed in sebaceous glands in the skin.
-We have completed a Phase 1 clinical trial for XEN801 and initiated a Phase 2 clinical trial in February 2016 in patients with moderate to severe facial acne.
-We anticipate topline results in the fourth quarter of 2016; and

-• Additional proprietary preclinical programs, including a Nav1.6 sodium channel inhibitor for the treatment of rare childhood epilepsy disorders, such as Dravet Syndrome, an orphan disease of severe childhood epilepsy.
-We expect to identify a development candidate in 2016 and file an investigational new drug, or IND, application for our Nav1.6 inhibitor in the first half of 2017.
+Enrollment is now complete in the XEN801 Phase 2 clinical trial, which was initiated in February 2016 in patients with moderate to severe facial acne.
+We anticipate topline results in the first quarter of 2017; and - additional proprietary preclinical programs continue to advance, including a Nav1.6 sodium channel inhibitor for the treatment of rare and severe forms of childhood epilepsy disorders.
+We expect to identify a development candidate in 2016 and file an investigational new drug, or IND, application for our Nav1.6 inhibitor in mid-2017.